Assassin's Creed Shadows: Plot

 In 1581, the African slave Diogo arrives in Kyoto alongside a delegation of Jesuit priests, who seek to negotiate with daimyo Oda Nobunaga for the safe passage of their missionaries throughout Japan.
 Nobunaga grants the request on the condition that Diogo be transferred into his service.
 Diogo, renamed Yasuke, begins training to become a samurai and, six months later, accompanies Nobunaga on his invasion of Iga Province to exterminate the shinobi of the Iga ikki.
 During the battle, the young shinobi Fujibayashi Naoe is tasked by her father Nagato to take his Hidden Blade and recover a box hidden in a nearby kofun, which she must protect at all costs.
 However, Naoe is ambushed by a masked samurai, who injures her and takes the box.
-Nagato rescues her, and after recovering, Naoe tracks down the masked samurai, assassinates him, and recovers the box.
-As she escapes, Naoe is shot and cornered by the masked samurai's comrades, who seize the box.
-Nagato quickly comes to her aid, but is mortally wounded by one of the masked men, who leave with the box; with his dying breath, Nagato instructs Naoe to "follow the blade."
+Nagato rescues her and, after recovering, Naoe tracks down the masked samurai, assassinates him, and recovers the box.
+As she escapes, Naoe is shot and cornered by the masked samurai's comrades, who again seize the box.
+Nagato comes to her aid, but is mortally wounded by the masked men, who leave with the box; with his dying breath, Nagato instructs Naoe to "follow the blade."

-After recovering from her wounds months later, Naoe, seeking revenge on her father's killers and to recover the stolen box, visits Tomiko, an old family friend.
+After recovering from her wounds, Naoe, seeking revenge on her father's killers and aiming to recover the stolen box, visits Tomiko, an old family friend.
 Tomiko grants Naoe usage of her homestead as a base to gather supplies and allies, and directs her to Sakai.
 There, Naoe finds leads to the whereabouts of two of the masked killers, and assassinates them both.
-She is then approached by Akechi Mitsuhide, who identifies Oda Nobunga as the leader of the group, called the Shinbakufu, and enlists Naoe's help to eliminate him.
+She is then approached by Akechi Mitsuhide, who identifies Oda Nobunaga as the leader of the group, called the Shinbakufu, and enlists Naoe's help to eliminate him.
 Naoe infiltrates the Honnō-ji Temple and confronts Nobunaga, who reveals that Mitsuhide lied to her and that he is not part of the Shinbakufu.
 With Mitsuhide's army closing in, Nobunaga elects to commit seppuku with Yasuke's help while Naoe escapes.

 Now a rōnin, Yasuke, seeking a new purpose, approaches Naoe and asks to join her.
 He reveals that, during the invasion of Iga, he fought and killed the Iga ikkis leader, Momochi Sandayu, who also wielded a Hidden Blade and urged him to help Naoe if he found her.
-Naoe initially refuses to forgive Yasuke for partaking in Nobunaga's atoricties, but is told by her young ally Junjiro that the masked samurai she had killed was his father.
+Naoe initially refuses to forgive Yasuke for partaking in Nobunaga's assault on Iga, but is told by her young ally Junjiro that the masked samurai she had killed was his father.
 With Junjiro having learned to forgive Naoe for her actions, Naoe agrees to give Yasuke a chance to make amends.